maya-25/Sentimental-analysis-of-Covid-19-vaccine-tweets/README.md

 # Bidirectional LSTM deep learning techique for training the model - sequences to vectors

+Now Working on webapp and deployment using docker container on AWS cloud

 accuracy - 92%

 ![heapmap for confusion matrix](confusion_matrix.PNG)